Questions about stents?

 You can also speak to our specialist nurses on our free Support Line with questions about having a stent put in or any problems afterwards.

-Sometimes the ERCP used to put in the stent can cause pancreatitis.
+If an ERCP is used to put in the stent, this can sometimes cause pancreatitis.
 This is an inflammation of the pancreas.
-Symptoms include bad tummy and back pain, being sick or having a temperature.
-Your doctors will look out for this problem but if it happens after you have gone home, phone your nurse, or go to A&E if it’s outside working hours.
+Symptoms include severe tummy and back pain, being sick, or a high temperature.

 Occasionally stents cause discomfort in the upper tummy when they are first put in.
 This is not common and normally gets better over a few days.